hannalaguilar/Face_generation_DCGANs/README.md

 Some helper functions was used:

-* problem_unittests.py is a collection of functions which serves to test our model.
+* problem_unittests.py: a collection of functions which serves to test our model.
-* workspace_utils.py is a collection of functions to which serves to run projects inside Udacity working environments.
+* workspace_utils.py: a collection of functions which serves to run projects inside Udacity working environments.

 Using [Anaconda](https://www.anaconda.com/products/individual), in an enviroment with python 3, install the following packages:
 ```